bigeasy/cadence/diary.md

 Does Cadence look for a Domain object?
 That would make it particular to Node.js.

+Started using Cadence with Domains.
+Attached some notes about some issues that I'll have to document.

 ## Inbox

 Notes on returning the step function.
 Notes on event handlers, if you have any.